Fast Core Pricing for Rich Advertising Auctions: Sale of Ad Space: a Numerical Study Based on Microsoft Bing Data

-\begin{definition}[Allocation Problem] There is a slate of space, divided into $m$ lines (i.e.\ single lines of text) that potentially can be allocated to different advertisers.
+\begin{definition}[Winner Determination Allocation Problem] There is a slate of space, divided into $k$ lines (i.e, each is a single line of text).
 A feasible allocation provides each advertiser with a consecutive block of lines.
-Each advertiser $i$ has a set of possible ads $\mathcal{D}_i$ with different lengths, where for each ad she has a fixed bid $b_i$, and probability of click $p_{i}(d)$ for each particular decoration $d\in\mathcal{D}_i$.
-Lets assume the total number of ads is $n$.
-The problem is then to select an ordered set of at most $h$ ads, one ad per advertiser, so that the total number of lines is no greater than $m$ and the total generated welfare is maximized. \end{definition}
+Each advertiser $i=\{1,2,\ldots,n\}$ has a set of possible ads $\mathcal{D}_i$ with different lengths (which we call \emph{decorations}).
+She has a bid $b_i(d)$ and a probability of click $p_{i}(d)$ for each decoration $d\in\mathcal{D}_i$.
+The total number of ads is $m\triangleq\sum_{i=1}^n\lvert\mathcal{D}_i\rvert$.
+The problem is then to select an ordered set of at most $h$ ads, one ad per advertiser, so that the total number of lines is no greater than $k$ and the total expected (declared) welfare of winning ads is maximized, where the expected (declared) value of a winning ad $(i,d)$ is equal to $p_i(d)\times b_i(d)$. \end{definition}

-For such advertiser preferences, we note that the welfare-maximizing allocation can be computed efficiently (in the number of ads $n$ and the number of lines $m$) via dynamic programming, even when valuations are truncated.
-Our dynamic program is listed as Algorithm~\ref{alg:dp}.
-We assume (without loss) that the $n$ ads are indexed so that all ads from the same advertiser lie in a contiguous range.
-That is, no ad of one advertiser comes between two ads from another advertiser.
-Then the subproblem for our dynamic program is $\texttt{sub}(i, h', m')$, which gives the optimal welfare while using ads from index $i$ to $n$, allocating at most $h'$ ads from distinct advertisers and using at most $m'$ lines.
-The solution to the full allocation problem is then $\texttt{sub}(1, h, m)$.
-We write $l\left(\text{ad}_i\right)$ for the number of lines for ad $i$ and $W\left(\text{ad}_i\right) = p_i * b_i$ for the value of $\text{ad}_i$ to its associated advertiser.